IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 Examples of artifact classes found in the SARDANA-097 image:

 ![](images/artifacts.png)
-* Classes 0 and 1 correspond to image background and artifact-free cells, respectively.
+* Note: classes 0 and 1 correspond to image background and artifact-free cells, respectively.

 ## Classifier Output
 Classifier output should consist of a 7-column CSV file containing Cell IDs and probability scores for whether cells are clean (1) or affected by one of 5 classes of artifacts (2-6).
+Cell IDs for pixel-level classifiers can be obtained by indexing the cell-level QC mask `qc/qcmask_cell.csv` against the cell segmentation mask `mask/WD-76845-097.ome.tif`.

 ```
 CellID,1,2,3,4,5,6